-Label Parameter Description Suggest up to Rows Specifies the maximum number of rows (height) in the AutoComplete pop-up suggestions box.
-Show up to Cols Specifies the maximum number of columns (width) in the AutoComplete pop-up suggestion box Keep History History Specifies whether or not AutoComplete maintains a list previous AutoCompletions.
-History Length HistorySize Specifies the number of previous AutoCompletions that are maintained Include filenames ShowFiles Specifies whether or not AutoCompletion suggests directory and file names for )LOAD, )COPY and )DROP system commands. ОК Кеу CompleteKey1 CompleteKey2 Specifies two possible keys that may be used to select the current option from the Auto Complete suggestion box.
-Cancel Key CancelKey1 CancelKey2 Specifies two possible keys that may be used to cancel (hide) the Auto Complete suggestion box.
-Common Key CommonKey1 Specifies the key that will auto- complete the common prefix .
-This is defined to be the longest string of leading characters in the currently selected name that is shared by at least one other name in the Auto Complete suggestion box.
+Label Parameter Description Suggest up to AutoComplete/Rows (page 26) Specifies the maximum number of rows (height) in the AutoComplete pop-up suggestions box.
+Show up to AutoComplete/Cols (page 25) Specifies the maximum number of columns (width) in the AutoComplete pop-up suggestion box Keep History AutoComplete/History (page 25) Specifies whether or not AutoComplete maintains a list of previous AutoCompletions.
+History Length AutoComplete/HistorySize (page 26) Specifies the number of previous AutoCompletions that are maintained Include filenames AutoComplete/ShowFiles (page 26) Specifies whether or not AutoCompletion suggests directory and file names for )LOAD, )COPY and )DROP system commands.
+OK Key AutoComplete/CompleteKey1 (page 25) AutoComplete/CompleteKey2 (page 25) Specifies two possible keys that may be used to select the current option from the Auto Complete suggestion box.
+Cancel Key AutoComplete/CancelKey1 (page 24) AutoComplete/CancelKey2 (page 24) Specifies two possible keys that may be used to cancel (hide) the Auto Complete suggestion box.
+Common Key AutoComplete/CommonKey1 (page 25) Specifies the key that will auto-complete the common prefix.

-SALT
+SALT Tab